haluska/MediaButtons/README.md

 ```
 That sketch will run and to do that, you'll need to connect your teensy and set it up as a keyboard in the Arduino IDE Menu: Tools > USB Type > Keyboard

 There's a little surprise if you decide to try this.
-Not only does the button mute the volume of the connected computer... it will also *unmute it!*
+Not only does the mute button mute the volume of the connected computer... it will also *unmute it!*

 If you want to read more about the bounce.h library, there is a nice write-up at PJRC: [https://www.pjrc.com/teensy/td_libs_Bounce.html](https://www.pjrc.com/teensy/td_libs_Bounce.html)